Couples Sex Therapy

 WHAT SEX THERAPY DOES NOT DO

 It is in this state of frustration and hopeless that people come to me for help.
 Here's where we need to be careful.
 Trying to improve “functioning” usually only causes more struggles.
 Improving friction doesn’t provide what they really crave from sex: a sense of relaxation, playfulness, self-acceptance, and connection.
-New techniques, lubrication, or errections are not guarantees of desire or satisfaction.
+New techniques, lubrication, or erections are not guarantees of desire or satisfaction.
 In my experience, treating people’s genitalia backfires when a couple is seeking pleasure and passion.

 WHAT SEX THERAPY IS

-Instead, I well help you focus more on satisfaction than on function.
+Instead, I will help you focus more on satisfaction than on function.
 Together, we will unravel the myths about sex, bodies, and gender that keeps you stuck with less intimacy, less connection, and less validation than you deserve.
 We will shift from performance to pleasure.

 In our work together, we start by talking about what’s happening for you.
 (There is no touch or nudity involved in sex therapy).
 We will consider:

 The sexual problem or difficulties you are experiencing

 Current patterns of sexual function and sexual practices